amirjaved/CyberAIChallenge/README.md

   2. BODMAS Malware Dataset https://whyisyoung.github.io/BODMAS/

 **Research challenge:**
-The research challenge should aim to answer below mentioned research questions:
+The team should aim to answer below mentioned research questions:
   1. What techniques can a patient adversary use to mistrain or evade a learning system or compromise data privacy?
   2. How might we evaluate the success of adversarial attack?
   3. What are the relevant security criteria necessary to evaluate the security of a malware detection model in a particular adversarial environment?